Director: Michael Apted

 For more information about filming in Kent please contact: email@example.com

-For more information about The Historic Dockyard Chatham: http://www.thedockyard.co.uk/
+For more information on The Historic Dockyard in Chatham: http://www.thedockyard.co.uk

 For more information about Kent’s Filming History please visit our Movie Map: https://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/